paselkin/tgeos-419-geophysics/README.md

 You can think of your Terminal or PowerShell window as your viewpoint as you navigate around your computer's hard disk (you have a "map" of the hard disk in your Mac **Finder** or Windows **Explorer** windows).
 In navigation, it's important to know where you are, and to be able to get from place to place.

+**Important note: type the commands in the examples below rather than copy-pasting them!
+Some require you to edit parts of the command to adapt to conditions on your computer.
+If you copy and paste, the commands may be run automatically.**

 To see where you are in the Terminal or PowerShell, type:

 	pwd